0oAstro/hydra/README.md

 This framework implements a two-stage reasoning pipeline that combines traditional machine learning with large language models (LLMs) to solve complex reasoning problems.
 The system achieves high accuracy by routing problems to specialized agents based on their category, each employing domain-specific reasoning strategies.

+**Important Constraint**: Per challenge requirements, this system uses GPT-4o-mini (a lightweight model) rather than models with strong reasoning abilities (o1, o3, GPT-4, Claude Sonnet, etc.).
+This demonstrates that effective reasoning can be achieved through sophisticated system design and prompt engineering rather than relying solely on powerful models.

 ### Key Features

 - **Multi-Agent Architecture**: 7 specialized reasoning agents, each expert in specific problem categories